MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/local-vagrant-windows.md

 ---
-title: ""
-description: Learn to configure unified operations for XYZ.
+title: Deploy a local Windows server hosted by Vagrant, and connect it to Azure Arc
+description: Deploy a local Windows server hosted by Vagrant, and connect it to Azure Arc.
 author: likamrat
 ms.author: brblanch
-ms.date: 01/01/2020
+ms.date: 01/15/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
-ms.subservice: operate
+ms.subservice: manage
+ms.custom: think-tank
 ---

-## Deploy a local Windows server hosted with Vagrant and connect it to Azure Arc
+# Deploy a local Windows server hosted by Vagrant, and connect it to Azure Arc

 The following README will guide you on how to deploy a local **Windows 10** virtual machine using [Vagrant](https://www.vagrantup.com/) and connect it as an Azure-Arc-enabled server resource.